MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2015/element-memorydependency.md

 ---
-Description: Identifies the minimum memory that a device must have in order for your package to run properly.
+description: Identifies the minimum memory that a device must have in order for your package to run properly.
 Search.Product: eADQiWindows 10XVcnh
 title: MemoryDependency
 ms.assetid: f575ea28-e218-4061-b3b8-6cc0cd4d9230